How To Stop A Foreclosure On Your Home

 What will happen to my home if I can’t stop the foreclosure?

 At the foreclosure sale, your home will be auctioned off and the lender will use the proceeds of the sale to recoup as much of their losses as they can.

 What does a foreclosure defense attorney do for you?

 If your mortgage lender issues a foreclosure action against you, a law firm specializing in foreclosure can help you analyze your debt and make an informed decision in the complex landscape of foreclosure law.

 You have options.
 A foreclosure lawyer could help you with reinstating the mortgage or, if it's too late, help you file for bankruptcy.

 Bottom Line: Foreclosure Prevention Is The Best Defense

 Though it might be tempting to ignore it, the sooner you take action to prevent or stop foreclosure, the better off you’ll be.

-If you want to learn more about your options for keeping your housing payments affordable, check out our guide on mortgage refinancing.
 If you’re a Rocket Mortgage® client having trouble making your payments, we’re here to help.
 Fill out our Application for Success.